Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Finite Languages Having Repeated Letters

 We then use the gadget whose completion is pictured in \cref{fig:abcacab} (left), with a condensed hypergraph of matches shown on figure \cref{fig:abcacab} (right).
 The same construction, and the same condensed hypergraph of matches, is used no matter whether $x$ and $y$ are the same letter or not.

-To see why the condensed hypergraph of matches is as pictured on \cref{fig:abcacab}, let us describe the directed paths in the completion of the gadget.
-The ones forming words of the form $ax\eta ya$, and $yax$, are guaranteed to be matches: the ones forming strict infixes of these are guaranteed not be matches because the language is reduced; and the ones containing one of these as an infix are guaranteed to be eliminated by node domination.
-In particular, paths that start within an $\eta$-edge, or end within an $\eta$-edge, or both, are not relevant.
+To see why the condensed hypergraph of matches is as pictured on \cref{fig:abcacab}, let us describe the directed walks in the completion of the gadget.
+The ones forming words of the form $ax\eta ya$, and $yax$, are guaranteed to be matches: the ones forming strict infixes of these are guaranteed not be matches because the language is infix-free; and the ones containing one of these as an infix are guaranteed to be eliminated by node domination.
+In particular, walks that start within an $\eta$-edge, or end within an $\eta$-edge, or both, are not relevant.
 Indeed, observe that $\eta$-edges are always followed by (some prefix of) $yax\eta$.
 So a match starting within an $\eta$-edge (possibly using all facts of the edge) must include the subsequent $yax$ (because $\eta ya$ is a strict infix of $ax \eta ya$ and so is not in the language), and the match is then subsumed by the $yax$-match.
 Likewise, $\eta$-edges are always preceded by (some suffix of $\eta yax$), so matches ending within an $\eta$-edge (possibly using all facts of the edge) must include the preceding $yax$ (because $ax\eta$ is a strict infix of $ax \eta ya$) and then they are subsumed by the $yax$ match.

-For this reason, to build the condensed hypergraph of matches, it suffices to consider paths that start and end at the edges labeled $a$ and $x$ and $y$.
-One can check that such paths either are infixes of $ax\eta ya$ or contain $yax$ as an infix, so their membership to~$L$ is determined by the fact that $L$ contains $yax$ and $ax\eta ya$ and is reduced.
-Building the corresponding condensed hypergraph of matches and further applying condensation rules gives \cref{fig:abcacab} (right), which is an odd chain, so we conclude by \cref{prp:gadgethard}. \end{proof}
+For this reason, to build the condensed hypergraph of matches, it suffices to consider walks that start and end at the edges labeled $a$ and $x$ and $y$.
+One can check that such walks either are infixes of $ax\eta ya$ or contain $yax$ as an infix, so their membership to~$L$ is determined by the fact that $L$ contains $yax$ and $ax\eta ya$ and is infix-free.
+Building the corresponding condensed hypergraph of matches and further applying condensation rules gives \cref{fig:abcacab} (right), which is an odd path, so we conclude by \cref{prp:gadgethard}. \end{proof}

 Applying \cref{clm:abcacab} with $L' \coloneq L$, we conclude that $\resset(L)$ is NP-hard in the remaining cases of the non-overlapping case.
 This concludes the case distinction and concludes the proof of \cref{thm:repeated-letter}.